 We chose this article because of the unusual subject matter and the personal stories the author told while informing readers of the importance of a ‘go-bag.’
 Laura Killingbeck told a story with a clear beginning and end, wrapping everything up nicely.
 She used engaging, quality writing to capture readers’ attention and teach them something new.

 Winner: Feeling the Heat: The Fate of Nature Beyond 1.5°C of Global Warming by Isabelle Groc for WWF-UK

 This piece was chosen for both the quality of Isabelle Groc’s words as well as the in-depth reporting involved.
 “Feeling the Heat” took one central vision of climate change and looked at it from all angles, from wildlife to humans to the environment.
 It told an emotional story that appeals to a wider audience.

-ASJA relishes in the opportunity to recognize these fine works and their authors.
+ASJA relishes in the opportunity to recognize exceptional freelance writing and writers.
 Our annual awards program highlights stellar nonfiction articles, essays, books, and content marketing writing in a variety of categories.